mateo-cogeanu/O--/README.md

 ## Musical Note
 First thing if you ant it to be easy use the music editor.

-making a musical note is not as simple as just `n C`, that would play the C note right? no. this is how
+making a musical note is not as simple as just `n C4`, that would play the C4 note right? no. this is how

 ```rs
 n 261
 ```
-C is 261 hertz. its not that simple, but the only downside is you have to look up the hertz of every note you want to play.
+C4 note is 261 hertz. its not that simple, but the only downside is you have to look up the hertz of every note you want to play.

 ### EXIT
 ```rs